Ninellie/BioMatrix/README.md

 When adding new features, I am guided by the following principles:
 - Think about added functionality.
 Is it necessary in the game?
 And how will it work?
 Usually I use Miro or paper to complete my thoughts.
-- Add a small piece of code.
+- Add a small piece of code
 - Make sure it didn't break anything
-- Add it to the game.
+- Add it to the game